 For occasional cooling you may consider a portable single room unit, such as an evaporative cooler or a portable air conditioner.

 Evaporative coolers use less energy than refrigerant-based coolers as they work on the principle of blowing air through a fine ‘curtain’ of water that then evaporates and introduces a cooling effect.
 They need to have a supply of dry air and the resultant ‘moist’ air needs to be exhausted at the opposite end of the room.
 This is ideal in hot, dry climates such as Australia but in the UK the humidity levels can be too high, and cross ventilation too impractical for any actual cooling.

 For really effective cooling, look for refrigerant-based air conditioning units — despite the fact that they are more power hungry.

-- evaporative coolers may not be suitable for the UK climate
+It's important to note than evaporative coolers may not be suitable for the UK climate too.

 Installed systems usually comprise an outdoor unit that has a fan in it.
 The fan is then connected to an indoor unit via two insulated pipes that contain refrigerant.
 (The pipes, including the insulation layer, are around 28mm diameter.)